Alfred Vogel: Life

-In 1963, Vogel established Bioforce AG in Roggwil in Thurgau, Switzerland.
+Being a member of Jehovah's Witnesses, Vogel preached that God prohibited blood transfusions.

 He died in 1996 in Feusisberg at the age of 93.
+The New Zealand-based bakery and cereal company Vogel's is named after him.

 Criticism

-For years, Alfred Vogel was known as doctor A. Vogel or dr. Vogel.
-Vogel allegedly received an honorary doctorate in botanical studies in 1952 from the California University of Liberal Physicians in Los Angeles, allowing him to style himself "dr.h.c.
-A. Vogel".
-That institute was dissolved long ago, and the legitimacy of its diplomas is disputed; nowadays, some blank CULP diplomas are on display at the Museum of Questionable Medical Devices, originally in the American Medical Association's quackery museum.
-Because he was not a physician, but did sell 'natural medicines', the title dr. Vogel implied an invalid association.
-After a complaint in 1981 at the Dutch Advertising Standards Authority (Dutch: Reclame Code Commissie), he and his products were gradually no longer called dr. Vogel.
-On 14 October 1982, Dutch teacher, presenter and comedian Ivo de Wijs published an article in the science section of NRC Handelsblad on this matter, in which he branded Vogel a quack.
+For years, Alfred Vogel was falsely known as Doctor Vogel or Dr. Vogel.
+According to some sources, however, Vogel received an honorary doctorate (doctor honoris causa) in botanical studies in 1952 from the University of California, Los Angeles (UCLA), allowing the styling Dr. h.c.
+Vogel.
+Jan Willem Nienhuys claimed that he obtained his honorary degree from California University of Liberal Physicians (CULP) situated in Los Angeles, an institute that was dissolved long ago and whose legitimacy of its diplomas is disputed.
+Because he was not a physician, but did sell 'natural medicines', the title Doctor or Dr. Vogel implied an invalid association.
+After a complaint in 1981 at the Dutch Advertising Standards Authority (Dutch: Reclame Code Commissie), he and his products were gradually no longer called Doctor.

-Alfred Vogel was a member of Jehovah's Witnesses.
-Vogel propagated some doctrines of Jehovah's Witnesses in his book Der kleine Doktor (Published in English as "The Nature Doctor").
-In older editions, for example, one can read that God prohibited blood transfusion, and that applying this medical treatment could lead to a change in character.
+On October 14, 1982, Dutch teacher, presenter and comedian Ivo de Wijs published an article in the science section of NRC Handelsblad on this matter, in which he branded Vogel a quack.

+Vogel was criticized for justifying his opposition to blood transfusions by claiming that they could lead to a change in character in older editions of Der kleine Doktor (published in English as "The Nature Doctor").

 During a November 2014 episode of the satirical television show Zondag met Lubach, Vogel's "invention" of Echinaforce was criticised and mocked.